 Logan Ellis, Producing Artistic Director

-Logan Ellis serves as the Producing Artistic Director of Theatre Battery and Literary Manager of Playwrights Foundation.
-He is a Co-Founder of Theatre Battery.
-Directing: The Little Mermaid (Marin Theatre Company), Water by the Spoonful (Dirty Hands), The Firefly Project (Magic Theatre), Year of the Rooster (Impact Theatre), dark play or stories for boys (Do It Live), Inay's Wedding Dress, Nanay's Lullaby (Bindlestiff Studio), Origins of Love (USF Mainstage), Chatroom, Neighborhood 3: Requisition of Doom, Dog Sees God, Milk Like Sugar, A Maze (Theatre Battery).
-Former Artistic Direction Apprentice at Magic Theatre, BA Drama from Ithaca College.
-Graduate of Green River Community College and Kent-Meridian High School.
+Logan Ellis serves as the Producing Artistic Director of Theatre Battery and is in his third year in the MFA Directing Program at Yale School of Drama.
+He is a Co-Founder of Theatre Battery, and formerly served as the Literary Manager of Playwrights Foundation and Producer in Residence at Magic Theatre in San Francisco.
+Directing: Chatroom, Neighborhood 3: Requisition of Doom, Dog Sees God, Milk Like Sugar, A Maze, Hooded or Being Black for Dummies, WE ARE PUSSY RIOT or EVERYTHING IS P.R.
+(Theatre Battery), Non-Player Character (Yale Cabaret) The Little Mermaid, The Jungle Book (Marin Theatre Company), Water by the Spoonful (Dirty Hands), The Firefly Project (Magic Theatre), Year of the Rooster (Impact Theatre), dark play or stories for boys (Do It Live), Inay's Wedding Dress, Nanay's Lullaby (Bindlestiff Studio), Origins of Love (USF Mainstage).
+BA Drama from Ithaca College, graduate of Green River Community College and Kent-Meridian High School.
 The Ellis family has lived in Kent for the last four generations.

 Rebecca White, Associate Artistic Director